tiian/tiian.github.io/flom/Deep_Diving/Observability.md

 The *observability* feature provides a Virtual File System (VFS) that mimics the behavior of the well known /proc and /sys virtual filesystems of the Linux operating system.
 The VFS provided by FLoM is based on [Linux FUSE](https://www.kernel.org/doc/html/next/filesystems/fuse.html) (Filesystem in Userspace) technology and [libfuse](https://github.com/libfuse/libfuse) that are typically available in most Linux distributions.

 ## Preparing the VFS mount point
-The VFS must be mounted somewhere in the same system where FLoM daemon is running; for example you can mount it inside /tmp:
+The VFS must be mounted somewhere in the same system where FLoM *daemon* is running; for example you can create a mount point inside /tmp:

     ~$ mkdir flom-vfs
     ~$ ls -la flom-vfs/